ksmera01/Shore-Pass/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact ejlopez44.
+If you have any questions about the repo, open an issue or contact Tito, Kevin, Kait or Taneisha through our GitHub profiles above.

 ## Contributors
 Tito Lopez, Kevin Smeraglio, Kait O'Shaughnessy and Taneisha George.